wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## xAssets

-Chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem, which can be used to conduct transactions on any blockchain.
+A chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem, which can be used to conduct transactions on any blockchain.

 ## xDapp

-Decentralized application that enables users to create and/or use xData.
+A decentralized application that enables users to create and/or use xData.

 ## xData